wordofwarning/wordofwarning.org/current/2019-worksahead/raz/index.md

 #### Who is she?
 Jerusalem-born singer-songwriter Avital Raz has made a name for herself, singing politically engaging, strikingly original and fearless songs, to emerge as a distinctive and truly individual voice that speaks with a very real and potent self-expression.

 Avital studied at The School of Visual Theatre in Jerusalem, before embarking on a 20yr career as a singer/songwriter and musician.
-She studied Indian Classical Music for six years in Varanasi and has taught Indian Classical Singing across the North of England.

-She has released seven albums of her own music; was commissioned by Brighter Sounds + Manchester Craft and Design Centre to create a work in response to the Verity Howard ceramics exhibition; and, with O'Hooley + Tiddow, by Shrewsbury Folk Festival for *The Passerine* refugee project.
-She has been performing with Rafiki Jazz for 3 years.
+She has released seven albums of her own music; and has been performing with Rafiki Jazz for 3 years.

 #### What people have said about her
 >*Funny at times, always feisty and possibly even a bit bonkers.
-It is likely to be one of the most compelling things you hear all year.…* — The Herald Scotland
+It is likely to be one of the most compelling things you hear all year.* — The Herald Scotland

 #### Credits
 [Works Ahead](/hab/worksahead) 2019 is co-commissioned/co-produced by [hÅb](/hab), <a href="http://contactmcr.com" target="_blank">Contact</a> + <a href="http://stunlive.com" target="_blank">STUN (Sustained Theatre Up North)</a>.
 Project Mentor: Peader Kirk